Jack Bonham: Brentford

-2013–2015
+2013–14 season and loan to Arlesey Town

 On 12 June 2013, Bonham signed a two-year contract with League One club Brentford on a free transfer.
 He made his debut for the club in a League Cup first round tie at home to Dagenham & Redbridge on 6 August, in which Brentford ran out 3–2 extra time winners.
 His second appearance came in the following round away to Derby County, in which he endured a torrid evening as the home side cruised to a 3–0 lead before half time, eventually winning 5–0.
 Bonham made his league debut on 7 September, coming off the bench against Bradford City after starting keeper David Button was sent off.
 Described as a 'nightmare afternoon' in press reports, he conceded four goals as Brentford lost 4–0.

 Bonham spent much of the remainder of the 2013–14 season away on loan at Southern League Premier Division club Arlesey Town.
 Joining on 15 November 2013, he made his debut the following day in a 2–0 FA Trophy third qualifying round victory over Marlow.
 He endured another nightmare afternoon in the following round, conceding five goals in a 5–1 defeat to Whitehawk on 30 November.
-After four successive defeats and conceding 12 goals, Bonham helped Arlesey to three league wins in a row in December and at the end of the month, his loan was extended until the end of the 2013–14 season.
+After four successive defeats and conceding 12 goals, Bonham helped Arlesey to three consecutive league wins in December.
+At the end of the month, his loan was extended until the end of the 2013–14 season.
 Bonham was recalled on 8 February 2014, after making 19 appearances.

+2014–15 season

 Following Brentford's promotion to the Championship, a persistent shoulder injury suffered by Richard Lee saw Bonham serve as backup to David Button through the 2014–15 season.
 He signed a new 3 1/2 year contract on 2 January 2015 and celebrated his signing the following day with his only appearance of the season with a start in an FA Cup third round match versus Brighton & Hove Albion.
 He conceded two late goals as Brentford were knocked out after suffering a 2–0 defeat, though winning the club's social media man of the match award proved to be a consolation.